florian-do/Ganjify/README.md

 ![alt tag](http://62-210-36-42.rev.poneytelecom.eu/~do_f/android/ganjify_logo.png)

-Ganjify is a free social network from California
+Ganjify is a free social network based on California by students

+I only made the Android Application

 He's actualy on development

 ### External Library used ###